 Was there a fire?
 Becoming a little frantic, she undid the Yale lock, turned the key and finally took the hook off the catch.

 She opened the door in a scramble and as she was about to head out, she saw Mrs Jackson from number 14 on the floor holding a bloody hand out to her.
-A man in a Tracksuit covered in blood was clawing at her chest.
+A man in a Tracksuit covered in blood was clawing at her chest like a dog trying to find a bone.

 “Mrs Jackson”, Kelly screamed.
 The hooded man looked up and snarled.
 He leapt forward but Kelly was still behind the door.
 She slammed it closed as he thudded against it.